 Sugar prices recently hit 30-year highs.
 Rising demand for corn for biofuel has been pushing up the price for sugar’s traditional lower-cost alternative, high fructose corn syrup (HFCS).

 The rapidly growing demand for stevia sweeteners is also in lockstep with a looming shortfall in sugar supply.
-Driven largely by increasing demand in India and China, the price of sugar price rose from about $.10 per lb. to more than $.60 per lb over the last 10 years.
+Driven largely by increasing demand in India and China, the price of sugar price rose from about $0.10 per lb. to more than $0.60 per lb. over the last 10 years.
 Global sugar consumption is forecast to rise by more than 50% to nearly 260 million tons by 2030.
-The World Health Organization (WHO) estimates stevia could replace 20%-30% of the global dietary sweetener intake.
+The World Health Organization (WHO) has estimated that stevia could eventually replace 20%-30% of the global dietary sweetener intake.

 Food consultancy Zenith International reports that stevia products saw a 27% increase in worldwide volume sales in 2010 over 2009, taking its overall market value to US$285 million.
 From mid-2009 to mid-2010, new product launches using stevia extracts increased by 200%, with products launched in 35 countries – 237 new products in the first half of 2010 alone, according to market research firm Mintel’s Global New Product Database (GNPD).
 Mintel values the natural sweetener product market at US $763 million in 2010, with the stevia market alone at $670 million.
 A leading stevia manufacturer has projected that stevia will penetrate 20% to 25% of the US$60 billion global sugar/ sweetener market.